Integrating Social Media with Your Franchise

 If you have franchised your business, you have added the responsibility of marketing for a lot more locations.
 Social media networks like Facebook, Twitter, LinkedIn and YouTube can be a gold mine for franchises.
 Not only do they allow you to reach millions of people in numerous ways, they are very inexpensive ways of marketing.
 However, social media marketing is very fast paced and it’s very easy to get caught up in the back and forth of it all.
 As the franchisor, you need to take charge and provide leadership in social media and make sure your time is well-spent.
 Here are some steps to creating a successful social media plan for your franchise.
 Your best option is getting help from this site selection colorado for great marketing strategies.

 1. Educate yourself.
 The first thing you need to do is to learn about social media.
 If you are not well-versed in the world of social media, now is the time to get acquainted.
 Learn about the different platforms and decide which is best for your business.
-Social networking sites like Facebook and MySpace are good for sharing updates and interacting with customers.
-Multimedia sites like YouTube allow you to share information through video.
+Social networking sites like Facebook and Instagram are good for sharing updates and interacting with customers.
+You must increase your posting or opt for different methods to increase instagram followers to attract more customers.
+The best way these days is to increase the instagram followers is by hiring a professional company for the growth.
+You can see that platypus reviews helps you to increase your instagram traffic. with the Multimedia sites like YouTube allow you to share information through video.
+You can groe your instagram traffic through Upleap for the best business.
 Microblogging sites like Twitter gives you the opportunity to share quick tidbits of info whenever you need to.
 To help you decide which is best, take a look at which platforms are the most popular with your target audience, consumers and even your competitors.

 2. Establish your rules.
 Once you have figured out what outlets you want to pursue for your franchise, you will need to come up with the guidelines for your social media policy.
 Your guidelines should outline the rules and restrictions your franchise owners should abide by when using social media under your business name.
 Some things to include are the rules that your franchisees must abide by, as well as confidentiality agreements that they must sign stating that they will not disclose private information about your business on any social networks.
 You should also make sure that your trademarks, logos and other intellectual property are used properly.